[Applies to KMDF and UMDF]

 If a driver encounters an unrecoverable hardware or software error, it must call WdfDeviceSetFailed so that the system can unload the device's drivers.

-Starting in UMDF version 2.15, a UMDF driver can request that the the underlying bus driver re-enumerate it by calling WdfDeviceSetFailed with FailedAction set to WdfDeviceFailedAttemptRestart.
+Starting in UMDF version 2.15, a UMDF driver can request that the underlying bus driver re-enumerate it by calling WdfDeviceSetFailed with FailedAction set to WdfDeviceFailedAttemptRestart.
 The bus driver must support the GUID_REENUMERATE_SELF_INTERFACE_STANDARD interface.

 Alternatively, a UMDF driver can set FailedAction to WdfDeviceFailedNoRestart.